-“I am going to make a robot that delivers pizza to students!” said one ambitious Worcester Polytechnic Institute (WPI) student at the start of his seven-week project.
-Our tour guide, (a biology, biotechnology double major) was delighted to share this story as she ushered our group into the Innovation Studio building, featuring a makerspace for students to develop any project their minds can conjure up.
+“I am going to make a robot that delivers pizza to students,” said one ambitious Worcester Polytechnic Institute (WPI) student at the start of his seven-week project.
+Our tour guide, (a biology and biotechnology double major) was delighted to share this story as she ushered our group into the Innovation Studio building, featuring a makerspace for students to develop any project their minds can conjure up.
 The Innovation Studio, a 78,000-square-foot residential and classroom facility encapsulates WPI’s mission, providing a space where students combine theory and practice in a hands-on collaborative fashion.
 And, yes, that student did succeed in making his pizza delivery robot.

-At WPI, students are accepted into the university rather than a degree, allowing for a more flexible, project-based curriculum.
+At WPI, students are accepted into the university rather than into a degree program, allowing for a more flexible, project-based curriculum.
 Most students end up switching majors at least once, according to our tour guide.
 Instead of semesters, students have five seven-week terms, (5th being optional), taking three courses at a time.
 While this schedule takes some adjusting to, our tour guide optimistically offered, “If you don’t like a particular course, you are done in seven weeks and students are rewarded with a lengthy break after every second term.”
 The non-punitive grading system is also a plus; WPI only records A, B, C, or NR (no record), which does not show up on the student’s transcript.
 A student can accumulate three NRs during their time at WPI.

 When asked what made our tour guide choose WPI, she responded that her decision was based on the collaborative and innovative community of the university.
-She cited the tragic Worcester fire of 1999 that claimed six local firefighters, which became the impetus for forming the Center for First Responder Technology and development of innovative research.
+She cited the tragic Worcester fire of 1999 that claimed six local firefighters, which became the impetus for forming the Center for First Responder Technology.
 In the aftermath of the tragedy, the WPI community came together to develop a location system monitor to follow firefighters’ vital signs, making the work of first responders safer and more effective.
 The prototype of this device (now used nationwide) is located at the Smithsonian Library today.
 In continuation of such a legacy, current WPI researchers recently received over half a million dollars from the California Department of Forestry and Fire Protection to develop technology that predicts how fire spreads.
-This will allow for better designed homes and landscaping that can withstand destructive forest fires.
+This will allow for better-designed homes and landscaping that can withstand destructive forest fires.

 When it comes to applying, WPI is a test-blind institution with no application fee.
 They do not recalculate GPA but place great value on quantitative courses (math, science, and computer science) completed in high school.
-They do track demonstrated interest, and scheduling a visit to campus is highly encouraged.
+They do track demonstrated interest; scheduling a visit to campus is highly encouraged.
 WPI is need-blind, and offers merit-aid, including WPI FIRST and VEX Robotics Scholarships.